Hebron: Demographics

+Economy

+Hebron is a leading commercial and industrial center in the Levantine region.
+The presence of minerals and resources in surroundings have increased the city's value.
+It emerged as in important trade hub in the West Bank.
+Hebron is most productive region in the country after Jerusalem–Bethlehem–Ramallah area.
+The H1 Area, which is under control of Palestinian Authority have been a large contributor to the city's economy.
+Despite having tense relations, Israelis and Palestinians have strong trade relations in Hebron.
+The city is popular for its ceramics and glass industry.

+It is the source of 60% of stone and marble resources in the West Bank.
+33% of the Palestine's GNP is from Hebron, including 60% of the jewelry industry and jewelry production, 28% of the output in the agricultural sector and 75% of the leather and shoe industry.
+Most agricultural products from Palestinian controlled Hebron are sent to Israel.
+Trade volume between Israel and the Palestine reaches $30 billion annually and the city trades with China as well.
+The minimum wage is 50 NIS per day versus an average of 30 NIS per day in other Palestinian areas.
 From the 1970s to the early 1990s, a third of those who lived in the city worked in the shoe industry.
 According to the shoe factory owner Tareq Abu Felat, the number reached least 35,000 people and there were more than 1,000 workshops around the city.
 Statistics from the Chamber of Commerce in Hebron put the figure at 40,000 people employed in 1,200 shoe businesses.
-However, the 1993 Oslo Accords and 1994 Protocol on Economic Relations between Israel and the Palestine Liberation Organization (PLO) made it possible to mass import Chinese goods as the Palestinian National Authority, which was created after the Oslo Accords, did not regulate it.
+However, the 1993 Oslo Accords and 1994 Paris Protocol between Israel and the PLO made it possible to mass import Chinese goods as the Palestinian National Authority, which was created after the Oslo Accords, did not regulate it.
 They later put import taxes but the Abu Felat, who also is the Palestinian Federation of Leather Industries's chairman, said more is still needed.
 The Palestinian government decided to impose an additional tax of 35% on products from China from April 2013.